 - The examples in this tutorial are written with firmware version 1.3.2.
 Keep in mind that the filenames will be different for each new firmware version.

 - You will need administrator rights on your computer to do this.

 Before you install a firmware update that you downloaded yourself we recommend to verify the firmware update archive, as explained in this article: Verify firmware updates yourself.

-1/ Unpack the archive file of the update.
 This will result in a new folder with 6 files:

 This is an archive with the actual update files.
 Don’t unpack this.

 The fastboot files are used to enable communication between your computer and your ZERO.
 There is version for Linux, Mac and Windows.

 The 2 .dll files are required for Windows